Saloni2803/Air-Flight-Management-System/README.md

-Instructions : Make any necessary assumption, and clearly state the assumptions made.

-Expectations : Write the compiling code using your choice of IDE.

 Problem Statement :-

-Problem : Implement a standalone flight search engine that lists matching flights for a traveler who is looking to fly between 2 locations on a given date.
+Implement a standalone flight search engine that lists matching flights for a traveler who is looking to fly between 2 locations on a given date.
 The input locations should be in 3-letter location code format as present in the airlines flight data.

 Specifications :